Sassuolo fights back from 3-1 down to beat Bologna 4-3 - WHIZ News

 In Bologna, Roberto Soriano gave the hosts an early lead but Domenico Berardi curled in an equalizer in the 18th minute.

-However, Mattias Svanberg restored Bologna’s lead shortly before halftime and when Riccardo Orsolini’s shot was deflected in on the hour it appeared as if Sassuolo was heading for its first defeat.
+However, Mattias Svanberg restored Bologna’s lead shortly before halftime and, when Riccardo Orsolini’s shot was deflected in on the hour, Sassuolo appeared to be heading for its first defeat.

 But Francesco Caputo set up Filip Đuričić in the 64th and scored the equalizer himself six minutes later.

-The comeback was complete in the 77th when Bologna defender Takehiro Tomiyasu tried to prevent a ball from going through to Caputo and accidentally bundled it into the back of his own net.
+The comeback was complete in the 77th when Bologna defender Takehiro Tomiyasu tried to prevent a ball from going through to Caputo and accidentally sent it into the back of his own net.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports